ku-sldg/ibex13/README.md

 ## Sponsors

-Verified TPM was sponsored by The Battelle Memorial Trust
+Verified TPM was sponsored by